Your Credit Score: What it means

-Before lenders make the decision to give you a loan, they must know if you are willing and able to pay back that mortgage loan.
-To assess whether you can repay, they assess your income and debt ratio.
-In order to assess your willingness to repay the loan, they consult your credit score.
+Before they decide on the terms of your mortgage loan (which they base on their risk), lenders want to find out two things about you: whether you can repay the loan, and if you are willing to pay it back.
+To understand your ability to repay, they look at your income and debt ratio.
+In order to calculate your willingness to repay the loan, they look at your credit score.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
 Your score is calculated wtih both positive and negative information in your credit report.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-Your credit report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your report to calculate an accurate score.
-Some borrowers don't have a long enough credit history to get a credit score.
-They should spend a little time building up credit history before they apply.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your report to assign an accurate score.
+Should you not meet the criteria for getting a credit score, you might need to work on your credit history prior to applying for a mortgage.

 At Reliance Mortgage Service, Inc, we answer questions about Credit reports every day.
-Call us: 562 320-0510.
+Call us at 562 320-0510.